unitrq/hirpc/README.md

 # Known limitations and bugs
 The only implemented `HTTPCodec` is currently a JSON-RPC 2.0 compatible codec in `jsonrpc` subpackage.
+Maximum allowed request body size is set to 2097152 bytes by constant in codec source.
 It resolves method specifier into service and method name accordingly by attempting to left split it once with "." separator.
 If split fails empty string resolved as service name and original method specifier as method name attempting lookup on `Endpoint` namespace root.
 It does not implement any "rpc" namespace introspection (but probably could).